jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 red: make it fail
 #################################################################################

-* I add another failing test for something that happened in the :doc:`/how_to/calculator` chapter
+* I add another failing test for something that happened in :doc:`/how_to/calculator`

   .. code-block:: python